NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 ## Global Energy and Economic Relationships

+- The abreviation ekg means kg of energy, yes as in the antimatter equivelent kind.
+- GDP is gross domestic prodcut.

+This data came from the CIA Factbook in 2017.

 | Independent (X)                 | Dependent (Y)                   | Correlation | Mean X  | Slope           |
 | ------------------------------- | ------------------------------- | ----------- | ------- | --------------- |
 | Electric Consumption            | Generating Capacity Fossil Fuel | 0.993       | 29.1    | 1.7 ekg/ekg     |